 The MV-1 will sell for $39,950 and has a 3 foot high door 56 inches in width.
 It features a built-in manual ramp and adequate maneuvering space for four passengers to ride along with the driver and up to three additional non-disabled passengers.
 A specialized restraint system holds the occupants' wheelchairs securely in place during transit.
 The MV-1 runs off either regular gasoline or compressed natural gas.
 It was also built to comply with National Highway Traffic Safety Administration (NHTSA) crash test and safety standards, which most other converted wheelchair-accessible vehicles do not typically meet.
 Featuring an 8-cylinder engine with 248 horsepower and rear-wheel drive, the MV-1 is also backed by a 5-year, 75,000-mile warranty.

 While many users can get by without a specialized vehicle designed to accommodate on-board wheelchair use, the fact remains that some people simply require a vehicle with such a high level of performance to reliably transport themselves and their wheelchair.
 If the MV-1 succeeds, there is a good possibility that other auto makers may also attempt to break into the market with more cost-efficient models - perhaps even hybrid versions for those seeking better fuel economy or trying to reduce their carbon foot print.
 Hopefully, the proliferation of specialized factory-direct handicapped-accessible SUVs will spur competition that benefits the end consumer even more, especially as the bulk of our population grows older with every surpassing year.

-US Medical Supplies carries a wide selection of manual wheelchairs for your benefit.
+USM carries a wide selection of manual wheelchairs for your benefit.
 Our specialists are thoroughly trained in the differences between models and can help you choose the wheelchair that's best for your needs.
 Call us now at 1 (800) 251-7250!